 You can also set auto termination for a cluster.
 During cluster creation, you can specify an inactivity period in minutes after which you want the cluster to terminate.
 If the difference between the current time and the last command run on the cluster is more than the inactivity period specified, Azure Databricks automatically terminates that cluster.

-A cluster is inactive if all commands on the cluster have finished executing, including Spark jobs, Structured Streaming, and JDBC.
+A cluster is considered inactive when all commands on the cluster, including Spark jobs, Structured Streaming, and JDBC calls, have finished executing.